 It is not just the amiable postman that wins it for them, but the widespread presence of post office counters in most villages of the country.
 France has one of the highest number of post-boxes of any country in the world.

-Most criticism of the post office is about unsatisfactory opening times (particularly in rural areas) and the waiting time that is sometimes necessary (without a seat) on busy days.
-Nevertheless, the queues provide everyone with plenty of opportunity to gossip!
+However, the service does not operate without some criticism, often about unsatisfactory opening times (particularly in rural areas) and the waiting time that is sometimes necessary (without a seat) on busy days.

 There is also concern about parcels that never arrive, and postman who leave a notice of a parcel delivery or recorded delivery letter for later collection from the post office, without making enough effort to find someone at home.

-Many French nationals hold a bank account with them because their services are generally cheaper.
+Many French nationals hold a bank account with them, for historic reasons, but also because their services are often cheaper.

 There is concern amongst consumer groups that privatisation may lead to the closure of uneconomic post offices and, while this risk exists, a public service agreement will be in operation that should protect many smaller rural post offices.

 Next Section: French Postal Tariffs and Services

 The Guides to France are published for general information only.